 -- Glenn Clark

-Listen to this year's speaker talks here: Winni Talks
+Listen to the 2016 speaker talks here: Winni Talks

 Visit our Facebook Page: http://www.facebook.com/WinniCFO

 2017 Camp Dates: July 22, 2017 - July 29, 2017

 Marsha lived her entire life in the San Francisco Bay Area until retirement, when she and her husband, Dennis, moved to the Sierra foothills and now enjoy country living.
 Their son, Karl, lives in the Bay Area.
 Marsha was an elementary and music teacher, and also had the great privilege of working alongside Del Anderson, former CFOI president, as Spirit in Action took form.
 She was its first administrator, blessed by serving families and communities in Africa.
 At her first CFO camp in 1980, Marsha knew she was "home", and since then she and Dennis have been active participants and leaders in CFO/JFO, celebrating the joy and depth of life inspired by Glenn Clark's vision.
 With examples from her own life, Marsha will share her on-going spiritual journey of discovering life's fullness.

 Sheryl has been active in all levels of CFO for 42 years.
 She holds close to her heart the tenets of Glenn Clark and strives to live them on a daily basis.
 She is the mother of 3 children who were raised in CFO and the wife of Allen (58 years).
 Sheryl is committed to helping families become healthy and vibrant.
 She has a wealth of rich information to share from experiences as a spiritual seeker, and from serving as CFO International Coordinator for 15 years.

 "…The Camps Farthest Out are the unformalized, silent, creeping leaven that is needed to revitalize a dying civilization." -- Charlotte M. Clough quoting Starr Daily, from the preface to The Way of Holy Affection